evoingram/html5Video/howto/MinorEdits.md

 ## What You Need

-- your favorite coding editor
+- your recorded video clip(s)
-- photo editing software (making buttons, nothing major)
-- Premiere Pro or your favorite editing software (optional)
+- Premiere Pro or your favorite editing software
-- PowerPoint or your favorite presentation software (optional)
-- Zoom, Microsoft Teams, or your favorite recording software (optional)

 ## Video Editing Tasks